gesujie/template/README.md

 * If you have any idea about features please create a issue
 * If you updated please pull request

-## How to Update (v0.1.6)
+## How to Update (v0.1.8)

-* If you are using `fontawesome` CDN please removed, on this version we added fontawesome in the stylesheet.
+* If you are using `fontawesome` CDN please removed, on this version we added fontawesome in local file.
+Please feel free to use CDN.

 * We added two theme options.
 For use please add class on `body`